PDF417/pdf417-windows-phone/README.md

 The package contains Visual Studio 2012 solution(can open in VS 2013) that contains everything you need to get you started with _PDF417_ library.
 Demo project _PDF417Demo_ for Windows Phone 8.0 is included in solution containing the example use of _PDF417_ library.

 _PDF417_ is supported on Windows Phone 8.0.
-Windows Phone 8.1 can be supported with minor changes and Windows 10.0 (Mobile) is expected to be supported in 2016.
+Windows Phone 8.1 can be supported with minor changes and Windows Phone 10 is expected to be supported soon.

 # <a name="quickStart"></a> Quick Start